scozic/jxapi-core/README.md

 # JXAPI

-Code generation tools to generate a Java REST and/or Websocket API wrapper (SDK) efficiently.
+Code generation tools to generate POJOs, or a Java REST and/or Websocket API wrapper (SDK) efficiently from JSON or YAML descriptor files.

 <!-- BEGIN TABLE OF CONTENTS -->
 <!-- END TABLE OF CONTENTS -->